Fliegl-Agrartechnik-GmbH/modbus-tcp/README.md

 DHCP:
 the Sample is using DHCP.
 so you need some Router or other DHCP Server.
-Pay Attention: when using a Fritz Box, "espressif" for both Host-Names is bad. the 2 devices are not shown different in the Fritz Box.
+Pay Attention: when using a FRITZ!Box , "espressif" for both Host-Names is bad. the 2 devices are not shown different in the FRITZ!Box .

 Pay also big attention, to not have duplicated MAC address.